 Publishing Your Recipes

-You maintain complete control.
-You can update, remove, or modify recipes anytime.
-The federation just makes them discoverable.
+You keep full control.
+Update, remove, or modify recipes anytime.

 mkdir my-cooklang-recipes